Albert Gutterson

 Albert Lovejoy Gutterson (August 23, 1887 – April 7, 1965) was an American athlete who won a gold medal in the long jump at the 1912 Summer Olympics.
 Gutterson also set a new Olympic record of 7.60 meters at this event.

-Gutterson was a native of Springfield, VT and attended the University of Vermont where he was a standout in track and field.
-He is Vermont's first and only gold medalist in the Summer Olympics.
-The university's athletic complex, Gutterson Fieldhouse, home to the Catamount men's and women's hockey teams is named after him.
+Gutterson was born in Andover, Vermont and raised in Springfield.
+He attended the University of Vermont, from which he graduated in 1912, and where he was a standout in track and field.
+The university's athletic complex, Gutterson Fieldhouse, home to the Catamount men's and women's hockey teams, is named after him.
 Sports Illustrated ranked him fifth on its Top 50 Vermont athletes of the 20th century, and he is an original inductee of the University of Vermont Hall of Fame and Vermont Sports Hall of Fame.
-In 1963, Vermont dedicated the Albert Gutterson Field House in his honor.

 Gutterson was an engineer by education.
-He worked for the Jones and Lamson Machine Co. and then, in 1925–1950, in the petroleum industry.
-From 1950 to 1963, he served as president of Lovejoy Tool Company, which was founded by his uncle.
+He worked for the Jones and Lamson Machine Co. and then in the petroleum industry from 1925 to 1950.
+From 1950 to 1963, he served as president of Lovejoy Tool Company, founded by his uncle.